 Utilize Your City For Inspiration

-One could suspect that the chaos inherent in cities would decrease productivity; a preponderance of distractions, increased stress levels, and traffic to just name a few.
+One could suspect that the chaos inherent in cities would decrease productivity; a preponderance of distractions, increase stress levels, and traffic to just name a few.
 This research shows that when a city doubles in population every indicator of economic growth increases by 15%.
-Aggregating various industries in the same area helps increase collaboration, purchasing power, and a myriad of other reasons as to why a larger population in a city can be beneficial.
+Aggregating various industries in the same area helps increase collaboration and purchasing power, and myriad other reasons why a larger population in a city can be beneficial.
 But of paramount importance is the innovation that cities tend to drive.

 Exploring Your City

 City planners are aware of this, and many cities are designed with this in mind or were incidentally built this way and left intact.
 Jane Jacobs, the author of The Death and Life of Great American Cities, wrote, “By its nature, the metropolis provides what otherwise could be given only by traveling; namely, the strange.”
 Part of what helps inspire the denizens of a city are the various sights, eccentricities, and the many places where people can congregate.
 Even though these are some of the reasons people are drawn to cities in the first place, many are unfamiliar with the very place they spend most of their time in.

 Each city has its own attractions ranging from the commonly known places like theaters, libraries, and museums; to the lesser-known like a restaurant that serves the spiciest peppers in town or the regular watering hole of the local political movers and shakers.
 Even with the varied individual tastes and preferences inherent in a metropolis, there is something within that can kindle the creative spark in anyone.
 If you’re a team leader, it seems like a mistake to let all that effort from the city planners go to waste.